-First step is to make a lovely broth.
+The first step is to make a lovely broth.
 This broth is the sauce for the finished dish so you want a flavorful stock.
-Unlike chicken and beef broth, seafood stocks typically take much less time since the ingredients don’t take as long to break down.
-You can use fish bones instead of shrimp heads and shells, but I thought this was a great way to utilize every part of the shrimp.
+Unlike chicken and beef broth, seafood stocks typically take much less time since the ingredients don't take as long to break down.

-Adding the saffron threads to the broth after it has been strained allows the spice to bloom.
 Blooming the saffron in hot water or broth brings out the full flavor of the spice and will shine more in the dish.
-Although saffron is expensive, a little goes a long way.
+Saffron is very expensive but you only need a small pinch for maximum flavor.

 For some reason, my market only carried mussels on the half-shell but sometimes you just have to work with what you got.
 If you can't find fresh mussels, go for frozen.
 Every time I used frozen mussels, the seafood was still up to par.

 If calamari is difficult to find, purchase small squid instead.
-Slice squid into 1/2 inch rings and use in place for the calamari.
-Squid tends to be a bit tougher than calamari, but because it only cooks for a couple minutes, they are still tender in this dish.
+Slice squid into ½ inch rings and use in place for the calamari.
+Squid tends to be a bit tougher than calamari, but because it only cooks for a couple of minutes, they are still tender in this dish.